 So far, I haven’t noticed any significant changes that I would rave about, but it is hydrating and my eyes do look more refreshed when I wake up.
 I like how it feels underneath my eyes as well.
 It’s a thick-feeling cream that has some tack to it when you apply it.
 Might be one of those products that takes longer for there to be any noticeable results, but it does hydrate those areas much better than just using my daily skin cream.
 Based on my experience so far, I do like it and will continue to use it to see if I can get better results.
-However, I don't think I could a hundred percent recommend it to anyone because of its $48.00 USD price tag.
+However, I don't think I could whole-heartedly recommend it to anyone because of its $48.00 USD price tag.

 Milk Chocolate Soleil (left) and Whattup Beaches Matte Bronzer (right).